Globular Cluster - Mike Stollery

 What a brilliant idea!
 I have to say, I was hugely impressed with these fellows’ creativity, and my admiration for them grew inordinately.

-‘Gosh, what larks!’
+‘Top sport!’
 I said.
 ‘Do we all get to do it?’

 ‘We’ve all done it,’ my newfound friend said.
 ‘Everyone ’as to if they wanna ’ang with us.’